chaseungjoon/imposter/README.md

 ### 6) End Game

+#### Imposter Terminated

 - If the imposter is terminated, the imposter has a chance to guess the civilian secret word.

-- If the imposter guesses the civilian word correctly, the imposter wins and recieves points.
+A) If the imposter guesses the civilian word correctly, the imposter wins and recieves points.
-- If the imposter fails to guess the word, the civilians win and recieve points.
+B) If the imposter fails to guess the word, the civilians win and recieve points.

+#### Civilian Terminated

-- If the imposter is not terminated, the imposter wins and recieves the highest points.
+- The imposter wins and recieves the highest points.
-- The civilians who voted for the imposter recieves points.
+- The civilians who voted for the imposter also recieves points.

 ### 7) Next Round